1.4.35 Self Harm

 7. Protective and Supportive Action

 A supportive response demonstrating respect and understanding of the child or young person, along with a non-judgmental stance, are of prime importance.
+Using open and neutral questions are often better so as not to direct the child into giving an influenced response.
 Note also that a child or young person who has a learning disability may find it more difficult to express their thoughts.

-Practitioners should talk to the child or young person and establish:
+Practitioners should talk to the child or young person in a private environment, not in the presence of other pupils or patients and establish:

 • If they have taken any substances or injured themselves;